This post is for the The Art of Choral Techniques class to refer to as you work the Repertoire Reservoir and Peer Teaching (PTE) projects.

 ROTE SONG COLLECTION

-Beginning in Spring 2020, a new Rote Song Collection is available by clicking the PDF link below:
+Beginning in Spring 2020, a new Rote Song Collection was made available by clicking the PDF link below:

 Evelyn Kampmeyer came across this old, yet useful resource: Fifty Rote Songs for Grades I, II, and III. (http://hdl.handle.net/1802/25370) Click the PDF link below to view a copy.

 This is a PDF of a Canon Collection, which we will continue to build upon as the semester progresses.

 Here is another canon by William Billings (1746-1800): Wake Ev’ry Voice, that also includes a rare “Continuo” part.

 Here is a recording of the canon by University of Colorado Boulder’s University Choir (Fall 2011) conducted by Dr. Jeffrey S. Gemmell.

 The original version, as first published on p.
 1 of Billings’ The New-England Psalm-Singer (1770), was engraved in a circular form by Paul Revere.

 Speaking of Williams Billings, take a moment to look at the complete publication of his Continental Harmony (1794), which includes a wonderful canon (PDF, p.
 7), Connection, also engraved in an artful way!

 Notice, too, the organization of entire book, with rudiments covered first, followed by the hymns and anthems.
 (Complete publication is inserted as a PDF immediately under the screenshot of the title page below.)
 Such books were sold by Billings when he went from town to town leading Singing Schools to improve the state of church music in colonial churches.
 This was really our country’s first music education.
 What are the similarities (and differences) when compared to our current strategies of teaching music?